bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 .. rubric:: HTTP Headers

-To successfully integrate a reverse proxy with the |ivy-engine| you need to pass the host which the client itself initally has requested, so that the |ivy-engine| can generate correct URLs based on the request.
-All documented examples preserve this :code:`Host` header, but if you integrate the |ivy-engine| with any other reverse proxy you need to pass the :code:`Host` header to the |ivy-engine|.
+To successfully integrate a reverse proxy with the Axon Ivy Engine you need to pass the host which the client itself initally has requested, so that the Axon Ivy Engine can generate correct URLs based on the request.
+All documented examples preserve this :code:`Host` header, but if you integrate the Axon Ivy Engine with any other reverse proxy you need to pass the :code:`Host` header to the Axon Ivy Engine.
 As an alternative you can provide :code:`X-Forwarded-Host` for identifying the original host requested by the client.

 Check out also the following headers in the example which need to be set correctly: